Tomella/elvis-placenames/documentation/runbook.md

 export PLACENAMES_DB_PASSWORD
 export PLACENAMES_DB_PORT
 ```
+The cron jobs require these credentials

 Solr installation.
-See [Gazetteer project for installation](../../gazetteer) It is expected that the Gazetteer is co-installed on the
+See [Gazetteer project for installation](https://github.com/Tomella/gazetteer) It is expected that the Gazetteer is co-installed on the
 same VM or at least installed somewhere where it can be proxied to.

-Apache configuration to select against Solr can be found [here](../../apache-configuration)
+Apache configuration to select against Solr can be found [here](https://github.com/Tomella/apache-configuration)

 ### Required resources - logging